-Through predetermined criteria, manual screening, and snowballing methods, we have select 14 core literature related to the LLMs-based fuzzer.
-Our literature review is mainly dedicated to explaining and analyzing all literature on the combined application of fuzzing test and large language models.
-When collecting papers, we strictly refer to the following selection criteria.
-If a paper meets any of these criteria, it will be included. \begin{itemize} \item The literature proposes or improves a testing tool, framework, and method for fuzzing test based on the LLM concept. \item Literature research involves testing methods, concepts, and frameworks of fuzzing test in LLM environment. \item Literature research discusses the relationship between fuzzing test and LLM concepts, including theoretical research and methodological discussions. \item Literature research discusses the advantages, potential limitations, and future analysis of the combined application of LLM and fuzzing test. \end{itemize}
+We start with the identified core literature related to LLM-based fuzzer through predetermined criteria, manual screening, and snowballing methods.
+Our literature review is mainly dedicated to explaining and analyzing all the literature on the combined application of fuzzing test and large language models.
+We consider a work as relevant strictly referring to any following selection criteria. \begin{itemize} \item The work proposes or improves a testing tool, framework, and method for fuzzing tests based on LLMs. \item The work involves testing methods, concepts, and frameworks of fuzzing test in LLMs environment. \item The work discusses the relationship between the fuzzing test and LLMs, including theoretical research and methodological discussions. \item The work discusses the advantages, potential limitations, and future analysis of the combined application of LLMs and the fuzzing test. \end{itemize}